tylertitsworth/5th-age-srd/Classes/Psion.md

 #### Adventurer Feat

-Once per day when you cast an iconic full recovery or once-per-battle affinity from an relationship you have at least a one-point with, roll a normal save.
+Once per full recovery when you cast an iconic full recovery or once-per-battle affinity from an relationship you have at least a one-point with, roll a normal save.
 If you succeed, you don't expend that affinity, allowing you to cast it again, or another full recovery/once-per-battle affinity.

 #### Champion Feat

-Once per day when you draw an iconic affinity, before rolling, choose an relationship you have at least a one-point with.
+Once per full recovery when you draw an iconic affinity, before rolling, choose an relationship you have at least a one-point with.
 The affinity you cast next will be from that relationship.

 #### Epic Feat